Skjuber/Article-Reader/README.md

 Article-Reader employs the power of the New York Times API to fetch real-time and authentic articles, providing you with a reliable and current newsfeed.

+In addition to its features mentioned above, Article-Reader also leverages the capabilities of the browser's Local Storage to enhance the user experience.
+The application utilizes Local Storage for storing the state of bookmarked articles.

+When a user bookmarks an article, the relevant data is saved to the Local Storage, allowing the application to remember the user's preferences even after closing and reopening the browser.
+This ensures that the bookmarked articles remain accessible and can be easily retrieved by the user whenever needed.

 ## Deployment

 Deployment of the application is avaiable on the following link: https://article-reader.vercel.app/